Kick-off is set for 4 p.m. CT in Provo, Utah

-Frank Pelaez is in his 18th season at Marquette and has been with head coach Markus Roeders each year he has been on staff.
+Frank Pelaez is in his 19th season at Marquette and has been with head coach Markus Roeders each year he has been on staff.
 Aiding in all aspects of the Golden Eagles program, Pelaez has been instrumental in helping Roeders build a winning tradition and a championship program.
-Along with Roeders, Pelaez has guided Marquette to a 255-91-37 record, 11 NCAA Tournament berths, eight regular season conference championships, including four BIG EAST American Division titles and two Conference USA Tournament Championships.
+Along with Roeders, Pelaez has guided Marquette to a 273-95-37 record, 12 NCAA Tournament berths, nine regular season conference championships, including five BIG EAST titles, two BIG EAST Tournament Championships and two Conference USA Tournament Championships.

-"Frank has played a vital role in the growth of this program and has become a key member of not only the Marquette staff, but of the Milwaukee soccer community," Roeders said.
-"His knowledge, emotion and love for the game come through in his coaching and that reflects on our team."
+[quote]Frank has played a vital role in the growth of this program and has become a key member of not only the Marquette staff, but of the Milwaukee soccer community,[quote] Roeders said. [quote]His knowledge, emotion and love for the game come through in his coaching and that reflects on our team.[quote]

-Pelaez has been vital to Marquette's success.
+Pelaez has been vital to Marquette[apos]s success.
 He is intricately involved in aspects of recruiting and on field coaching.
 He is respected by the players and his coaching abilities have translated to success on the field.
-Together, Roeders and Pelaez have collected 17 consecutive winning seasons.
+Together, Roeders and Pelaez have collected 18 consecutive winning seasons.

-"It has been a team effort for Frank and I. His leadership, knowledge, passion, enthusiasm and drive to make Marquette women's soccer unique reflects in his work every day," Roeders said.
-"We have a wonderful friendship and our shared desire to make this program the very best has influenced our team throughout the years and into the future.
-Our team motto is `family' and Frank resembles all that it stands for."
+[quote]It has been a team effort for Frank and I. His leadership, knowledge, passion, enthusiasm and drive to make Marquette women[apos]s soccer unique reflects in his work every day,[quote] Roeders said. [quote]We have a wonderful friendship and our shared desire to make this program the very best has influenced our team throughout the years and into the future.
+Our team motto is `family[apos] and Frank resembles all that it stands for.[quote]

-Pelaez came to Marquette following a four-year stint as head boys' and girls' coach at A.C.
+Pelaez came to Marquette following a four-year stint as head boys[apos] and girls[apos] coach at A.C.
 Reynolds High School in Asheville, N.C.

 A native of Cartagena, Colombia, Pelaez also was head coach of the North Carolina Boys Select A-Division club team for four seasons, and was a Wisconsin State Olympic Development Program coach.

-Pelaez was a four-year letterwinner as a defender at UNC Asheville, where he was coached by former Marquette men's soccer coach Steve Adlard and was a teammate of Roeders.
-He was the Bulldogs' captain as a senior, and graduated from UNC-Asheville in 1992 with a bachelor's degree in visual arts.
+Pelaez was a four-year letterwinner as a defender at UNC Asheville, where he was coached by former Marquette men[apos]s soccer coach Steve Adlard and was a teammate of Roeders.
+He was the Bulldogs[apos] captain as a senior, and graduated from UNC-Asheville in 1992 with a bachelor[apos]s degree in visual arts.

 Pelaez married the former Melissa Moffatt in July, 2008.
 The couple has two children, Gabriella, born in August 2009, and Leela, born June 2012.